SDGforskning/sdg-strings/SDG02_query_action_WoS.md

               ("smallhold*" OR "family farm*" OR "home gardening" OR
                 (
-                  ("small-scale" OR "indigenous" OR "homestead*")
+                  ("small-scale" OR "indigenous" OR "homestead*" OR "subsistence") NEAR/5
-                  NEAR/5
                     (
-                      ("food producer$" OR "food production" OR "food grower$" OR "agricultur*" OR "farm*" OR "cropping system$" OR "orchard$" OR "arable land$" OR "pasture$" OR "pastoral*" OR "agroforest*" OR "silvopastur*" OR "silvopastoral*" OR "aquaculture" OR "fisher*" OR "fish farm*" )
+                      ("food producer$" OR "food production" OR "food grower$" OR "agro food$" OR "agricultur*" OR "farm*" OR "permaculture"
+                      OR "cropping system$" OR "orchard$" OR "arable land$" OR "pasture$" OR "pastoral*" OR "agroforest*" OR "agro forest*" OR "silvopastur*" OR "silvopastoral*" OR "aquaculture" OR "fisher*" OR "fish farm*" )
                     OR